Creating & Managing Vaults

 | Certificate | TLS certificates or signing keys | Webhook signature verification key |

-Navigate to Settings > Secrets to see all secrets in your company.
-The list shows:
+Navigate to Settings > Vaults to see all vaults in your company.
+The flat list shows:

 - Description